rse-ops/flux-hpc/nextflow/ml-hyperopt/README.md

 ![img/table.png](img/table.png)

 The reason is because Nextflow has submit many flux jobs on our behalf!
-If you click on a job, given that you've set `process.terminal_output = true` in the nextflow configuration, you should see logs:
+If you click on a job, given that you've set the `terminalOutput` to be true, in the nextflow configuration, you should see logs:

 ![img/log.png](img/log.png)